raineorshine/yogini/README.md

 - The logic of copying files is in the filenames themselves.
 - Uses whitespace-friendly [striate](https://github.com/metaraine/striate) templating.
-- Everything is powered by command-line prompts, specified in JSON.
+- Everything is powered by command-line [Inquirer](https://github.com/SBoudrias/Inquirer.js) prompts.

 *(see [How it works](#how-it-works) below for details)*